 WordPress Hosting: Another piece of very clever naming here as well.
 Like the name so blissfully implies, WordPress hosting is a hosting environment specially optimized for WordPress powered websites.
 So basically, if you want your WordPress site to run better, you should probably get a WordPress hosting plan.

 VPS (Virtual Private Server) Hosting: “VPS” had us in the first half, not going to lie.
 VPS hosting is basically a fancy improvement on Shared hosting servers.
-So what were we saying?
-Ah, yes.
-The only difference between a Shared hosting plan and a VPS hosting plan is that you're allowed to host your website on a virtual private server (applause rings in the distance as Captain obvious strikes again).
+The only difference between a Shared hosting plan and a VPS hosting plan is that you’re allowed to host your website on a virtual private server.

 Dedicated Server Hosting: As the name implies, this means that instead of sharing a server (whether cloud or real), you have a server that is dedicated to only serving the needs of your account.
 The downside to this, though, is that you’ll have to manage your server yourself.

 WooCommerce Hosting: This is a bit more tricky.
 WooCommerce is the most popular e-commerce plug-in for WordPress and with WooCommerce you can quickly and easily get your store online.
 WooCommerce is a service that is optimized for maintaining an online store – so if you need to open an online store, you really should consider a WooCommerce plan.

 Domain Names: Why exactly is this here?
 It doesn’t even look like the others!
 Yet, it is a service that Bluehost offers.
 While the company itself doesn’t claim to register domains, it turns out you can buy domains from Bluehost starting at $17.99.

 As a side note, all plans come with cPanel and one-click installations for popular apps + Free Domain.